apache/hive-site/content/community/resources/howtorelease.md

 https://github.com/apache/hive/commit/357d4906f5c806d585fd84db57cf296e12e6049b

-The vote is open for the next 72 hours and passes if a majority of at least three +1 PMC votes are cast.
+The vote is open for a minimum of the next 72 hours and passes if a majority of at least three +1 PMC votes are cast.

 (Only PMC members have binding votes, however, other community members